 The moment you think you’re experiencing a dental emergency, whether it’s an aching tooth, sensitivity that doesn’t go away, or another concern, call our dental office as soon as you can.
 Not only can we get you scheduled for an appointment, but our team can provide advice on how to improve and manage your situation before you do arrive.
-While these tips are not permanent solutions, they can help until you do visit our dental office.
+Below, you’ll find important information about the most common dental emergencies we treat.